harvey-lau/read-paper/ZERO2ONE.md

 ### 2. Done

 - 2023-09-06: finished *The Intensive Reading of 2022-LibAFL: A Framework to Build Modular and Reusable Fuzzers*.
-- 2023-09-25: finished *The Extensive Reading of 2022-LibAFL: A Framework to Build Modular and Reusable Fuzzers*.
+- 2023-09-25: finished *The Extensive Reading of 2022-AI/ML for Network Security: The Emperor has no Clothes*.
 - 2023-10-04: finished *The Extensive Reading of 2022-DriveFuzz: Discovering Autonomous Driving Bugs through Driving Quality-Guided Fuzzing*.
 - 2023-10-04: finished *The Extensive Reading of 2022-MC^2: Rigorous and Efficient Directed Greybox Fuzzing*.